chadmcox/Azure_AD_Conditional_Access_Policies/README.md

 ---

-**Deploy the query pack that contains all the queries from this solution**
+**Deploy the query pack that contains all the queries from this solution into the Log Analytics Worksspace that contains the Azure AD Audit / Signin logs**

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fchadmcox%2FAzure_AD_Conditional_Access_Policies%2Fmain%2Fconditionalaccesspolicyimpactquerypack.json)